tonyketcham/Depth-Mapper/README.md

 <h2>Installation</h2>

 A Maven Eclipse project is provided.
 Make sure you have OpenCV 4.1.1 installed as a User Library in eclipse as 'opencv'.
 The project should function with OpenCV 3.* as well, however this has not been tested.

+The Launcher.java should be ran and the included folder of test images will be referenced to generate a depth map.
+Feel free to include your own image stack and play around with it!